 Collagen is important for your dog's joint health.
 It's literally the cushion at the ends of your dog's bones and around the ligaments and tendons.
 And when your dog starts to lose some of that collagen, joint pain can develop.

 Want to give your dog's joint health an additional boost with a simple dog treat?
-Native Pet's Hip and Joint Chicken Chews are a great option.
+Native Pet's Relief Chicken Chews are a great option.
 They even contain chicken bone broth.

 Bone broth contains high levels of an amino acid called glycine.
 Glycine helps the liver perform its main function: filtering toxins from your dog's body.
 In this way, bone broth for dogs supports liver function to help detoxify your dog's entire system.